-The question then are, what exactly are these ‘Autoregressive Networks’.
+The question then is, what exactly are these ‘Autoregressive Networks.’
 In a map that I created of DL supervised learning, these networks are a new species entirely:

 Autoregressive networks behave differently enough that it is sometimes worthwhile to combine in an ensemble these kinds of networks with more conventional ConvNets or Feed Forward (Dense) networks.